William Mendieta

-William Mendieta (born 9 January 1989) is a Paraguayan international footballer who plays for Club Libertad as an attacking midfielder or winger.
+William Gabriel Mendieta Pintos (born 9 January 1989) is a Paraguayan professional footballer who plays for Guaraní as an attacking midfielder or winger.
+He made two appearances for the Paraguay national team.

 Club career

 Born in Asunción, Mendieta has played for Libertad, Rubio Ñu and Sol de América.

-In 2013, Mendieta completed a transfer to Palmeiras for around U$$2 Million.
+In 2013, Mendieta completed a transfer to Palmeiras for around US$2 million.

 International career

 Mendieta made his international debut for Paraguay in 2012.